 This double standard is unjust and unfair.
 The Governor’s own Reopening Plan recognizes that hair salons and nail salons pose the same public health risks and both can operate under safety guidelines.
 By allowing hair salons and other businesses to reopen but keeping nail salons closed, the governor and the agency he picked to create the reopening plan, the Connecticut Department of Economic and Community Development, assumed power they don’t have.
 Connecticut’s legislature passed a law laying out what actions officials may take in a pandemic.
 That law allows the governor and his officials to protect public health, not make arbitrary distinctions between businesses.

-Represented by PLF free of charge, Luis and Roxy Nail Design, LLC, are fighting back against the governor and the Department of Economic and Community Development’s unconstitutional power grab that’s preventing him from responsibly opening his business.
+Represented by PLF free of charge, Luis and Roxy Nail Design, LLC, fought back against the governor and the Department of Economic and Community Development’s unconstitutional power grab that prevented him from responsibly opening his business.